hctynch/trackhounds/README.md

 ### Install

-1. **Download the Release**
+1. **Download the Installer**

    - Go to the [latest release](https://github.com/hctynch/trackhounds/releases).
-   - Under `Assets`, download the `trackhounds-X.X.X.zip` file.

-2. **Extract the Files**

-   - Locate the downloaded `.zip` file in your `Downloads` folder.
-   - Right-click the file and select `Extract All`.
+   - Read the `Download Instructions` and install the correct Installer under `Assets`
-   - Choose a location to extract the files (e.g., Desktop).

-3. **Run the Setup Script**
+2. **Run the Installer**

-   - Navigate to the extracted folder (e.g., `trackhounds-X.X.X`).
-   - Double-click the `windows_docker_setup.bat` file to start the setup process.
-     **Note for Mac Users**: Follow the Mac-specific instructions in the release notes.

-4. **Start the Application**
-   - The setup script will:
-     - Start Docker Desktop.
-     - Load the necessary containers.
+   - Run the downloaded installer (Will likely say untrusted, click `More Info` and `Run anyway`)
-     - Launch TrackHounds in your default web browser.
+   - This should install *TrackHounds* on your Desktop and in your Apps
-   - If the browser shows an error, refresh the page.
+   - It should also open TrackHounds after installing

+3. **Close TrackHounds**

+   - When finished close trackhounds, this will shutdown the docker container
+   - Clicking on the TrackHounds application will start everything back up ready to go

 ---